 Once you are ready, ask yourself the following questions:

 - Which of my accomplishments makes me the proudest?

 - Which accomplishments highlight the skills specifically required in the job listing?

 - How can I best describe my work style and philosophy to recruiters?

-Your Profile gives you the opportunity to get a little creative, so take advantage of that to show who you are, but if you want to say a little more, remember that your cover letter (see our templates and profession-specific examples ) offers you another chance.
+Your resume profile gives you the opportunity to get a little creative, so take advantage of that to show who you are.
+But if you still want to say a little more, remember that your cover letter will offer you another chance.

-See an example of a profile for a recreational facility attendant resume below.
+Below is an example of a profile for a recreational facility attendant resume.

-Hardworking and skilled Recreation Facility Attendant with a proven track record of providing excellent customer service to visitors.
-A dedicated staff member with the drive to succeed and communicate well with employees and superiors.
-Adept in providing recreation center visitors with useful information and support.
-Skilled in overseeing the maintenance and upkeep of small and large facilities, and communicating issues and concerns to the proper people.
-Friendly, outgoing, and enthusiastic about serving others and working toward the mission of a facility.
+Hardworking and enthusiastic Recreation Facility Attendant with a track record of providing optimal customer service to visitors.
+Driven to excel as a dedicated staff member, collaborating effectively with employees and superiors.
+Eager to provide visitors with useful information and support.
+Diligent in overseeing the maintenance and upkeep of small and large facilities, and communicating issues and concerns to those who can respond.
+Friendly, outgoing, and energetic in serving others and supporting a recreational facility’s mission.

 - Sport and fitness resume sample

 - Swimming coach resume sample